k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Highlight Table Population Links

 In complex and large schemas, it is sometimes difficult to track the population link, from which table it comes and/or to which tables it goes.
-For this reason, you can click on it and then you can see it as a dashed animated line.
+You can therefore click on the link and see it as an animated dashed line.

 ![](images/web/12_dashed_link.gif)